 The PS/QI/CS Path of Excellence is flexible so that students and their mentors can prioritize the opportunities available in the curriculum according to their individual interests.

-Students will begin developing their capstone projects after the M1 year and will complete the projects by the end of the M4 year.
+Med students are encouraged to join this Path in the winter of M1 year, or may choose to join at the beginning of M3 year.
+Students will begin developing their Capstone for Impact projects after the M1 year and will complete the projects by the end of the M4 year.
 These projects will generally involve an effort to improve patient safety or the quality/efficiency of patient care.
-Students can work individually with a mentor or as part of a team.
+Students can work individually with a mentor or as part of a team, and also have access to a Capstone for Impact advisor.

 Continuous improvement of the patient care experience is a hallmark of the University of Michigan Health System.
 Inviting medical students to the table in a more formalized structure with this Path of Excellence will not only advance their education, but also bring more voices to the conversation of how all of us as care providers working within a leading health care system can do things better.